 Same-sex couples incorrectly assert that they need marriage to gain certain legal rights, such as the right to visit one another in the hospital, but same-sex couples have had hospital visitation rights by New York State statute since 2004.
 Anyone, including homosexuals, can use legal instruments such as power of attorney, wills, etc. to share property, designate heirs, dictate hospital visitors and give authority for medical decisions.”Sep.
-12, 2012 - New Yorkers for Constitutional Freedoms
+12, 2012

 |People who view this page may also like:|

 |1.
 Gay Marriage in the US Supreme Court, 2015|

 |2.
 Are people born gay?
 Pros and cons in debate over origin of sexual orientation|